vlingo/xoom-http/README.md

 ### Usage

-Reactive, scalable, and resilient HTTP servers and RESTful services running on VLINGO/LATTICE and VLINGO/ACTORS.
+Reactive, scalable, and resilient HTTP servers and RESTful services running on XOOM LATTICE and XOOM ACTORS.

 1. Feature complete
   * Fully actor-based asynchronous requests and responses.